bertob/guadec2021-slides/README.md

 In this talk I'll sum up the current state of adaptive GNOME apps, demo some of the most exciting new stuff, and talk about what's in store for the future.

 ## Demos
-Since the framerate during the talk was not great to show off animations, here are the demos so you can build them yourself (just clone in Builder and click run).
+Here are the demos so you can build and try them yourself (just clone in Builder and click run):

 Mobile Tabs: https://gitlab.gnome.org/exalm/libhandy/-/tree/mobile-tabs